 In the book, Volkov becomes disgraced for some

-unexplained reason, and so he commits suicide by shooting himself in
+unexplained reason, and so he commits suicide by shooting himself in the

-allowed such a simple exitus from this earth.
+simple exitus from this earth.
 But then it is satisfying and even amusing to

 dwell on the death

 of Stalin, the monster behind that real-life evil.
 Since everybody was

-In this book, and presumably in real life, we
+In this book, and presumably in real life, we have the

-oppressors who seem to enjoy tormenting people and the peaceful passivity of everybody else.
+to enjoy tormenting people and the peaceful passivity of everybody else.
 We

 have recently had the case of a 95 year old man who, in his youth, was a

 soldier at the Auschwitz concentration camp being tried in a court of law

 for the murder of hundreds of thousands of people.
 He may, or may not, have

 for the torture of prisoners committed suicide.
 This shows that their fear

 of disobeying orders was greater than their fear of death.